Technologicat/mcpyrate/README.md

 ...
 ```

-For each case, the macro will receive `...` as input and will replace the invokation with the expanded content.
+In each case, the macro will receive `...` as input and will replace the invocation with the expanded content.
 Expansion occurs first for outermost nodes.
 I.e, from outside to inside.

 ### Importing macros

 Macros are simple functions.
 To use functions from a module as macros, use:

 ```python
 from module import macros, ...
 ```

-Replacing `...` with the macros you want to use.
+replacing `...` with the macros you want to use.
 Importing all via `*` won't work.
-You must declare the macros you want explicitely. `mcpy` prevents you from accidentally using macros as functions in your code by transforming that import into:
+You must declare the macros you want explicitly. `mcpy` prevents you from accidentally using macros as functions in your code by transforming that import into:

 ```pyhon
 import module